guptakaran11/grasskode-website/content/about.md

 This is the second attempt to maintain a blog of my own.
 Once upon a time I had taken a domain and hosted a wordpress powered website.
 Then I gave up because I did not really think I had stories to tell.
 This time around, I think I do have stories to tell.
 Maybe this one will survive.

 The blog will mostly contain a more regular log of my travels and activities.
 Otherwise I am active on [medium](http://medium.com/@grasskode), [facebook](https://www.facebook.com/grasskode) and [instagram](https://www.instagram.com/grasskode/).
-I used to blog on [blogger](http://fleetingnonsense.blogspot.in/) and I still write my book reviews [here](http://bookedvorm.blogspot.in/).
+I used to blog on [blogger](http://fleetingnonsense.blogspot.in/) and write my book reviews [here](http://bookedvorm.blogspot.in/).
 Yup, I have created a big mess all over the internet!

 In case you wish to [reach out](mailto:gupta.karan.11@gmail.com), feel free to do so!

 ## Me